Azure/aks-engine-azurestack/extensions/prometheus-grafana-k8s/README.md

 # prometheus-grafana Extension

 This is the prometheus-grafana extension.
-Add this extension to the API model you pass as input into aks-engine as shown below to automatically enable prometheus and grafana in your new Kubernetes cluster.
+Add this extension to the API model you pass as input into aks-engine-azurestack as shown below to automatically enable prometheus and grafana in your new Kubernetes cluster.

 ```
 {